Corroded Car Battery - How to Clean and Prevent It

 Before disconnecting the car's battery, check if your car allows that - some modern cars feature electronic systems that are constantly powered by the car's battery and if the battery is disconnected for whatever reason, the engine and other subsystems may become blocked (safety system) and the car must be towed to the nearest certified car shop to unblock the electronics.

-If You have such a car or you just want to play safe, before disconnecting the battery, connect the 12V car battery tender to the car.
+If you have such a car or just want to play safe, before disconnecting the battery, connect the 12V car battery tender/maintainer to the car (there is not 100% guarantee that that will work).

 Now, first disconnect the negative battery cable (sign "-", black cable) before disconnecting the positive battery cable (sign "+", red cable).